AgileRL/AgileRL/docs/custom_architecture/index.rst

 If you are using a multi-agent algorithm, define ``actor_network`` and ``critic_network`` as lists containing networks for each agent in the multi-agent environment.
-The example below outlines how this would work for a two agent environment (asumming you have initilialised a multi-agent environment in the variable ``env``).
+The example below outlines how this would work for a two agent environment (asumming you have initialised a multi-agent environment in the variable ``env``).

 .. code-block:: python